wfp/designsystem/docs/component-2-footer.md

 categories: Components
 ---

 Footer is the second most important place where your basic site information and links should live.
-Users turn often to the footer to look for important information, such as basic contact details, or links to less prominent sections of the website (privacy policy, terms of use, etc).
+Users turn often to the footer to look for important information, such as contact details, or links to less prominent sections of the website (privacy policy, terms of use, etc).

 ### Minimal
 Not every footer needs to be extensive.
-Sometimes a very simple footer is all you really need, if you don't intend to use it for links, contact information, etc.

-Below you can find the same footer which is used for pages in this documentation.
+Sometimes a very simple footer is all you really need, if you don't intend to use it for links, contact information, etc. Below you can find the same footer which is used for pages in this documentation.
+You can define it using `wfp-footer--mini` class.

 ###### Preview
 <footer class="wfp-footer--mini">